 Youth Health Clinic Narre Warren, Oakwood School – Noble Park: Doctors in Schools Program, Gleneagles Secondary College: Doctors in Schools Program

 About: Dr Wes is a GP with an interest in mental health, working in Headspace, and participating in the Doctors In Schools Program.
 He completed his medical degree from the University of Melbourne in 1996 and the Fellowship of the Royal Australian College of General Practitioners in 2005.
-In this time, he has completed a Diploma in Counselling and family therapy and is accredited for Focussed Psychological Strategies with Medicare.
+At this time, he has completed a Diploma in Counselling and Family Therapy and is accredited in Focussed Psychological Strategies with Medicare.
 He practises with an emphasis in holistic and lifestyle medicine, incorporating several lifestyle approaches.
 He enjoys exercise, travel, listening to music and playing guitar.

-Special Interests: Dr Wes is a qualified General Practitioner who has had a wide range of hospital and general practice experience.
+Special Interests: Dr Wes is a qualified General Practitioner with a wide range of hospital and general practice experience.
 Throughout this time, Dr Wes has developed a keen interest in mental health.

 What does the DiSS do?